Design Projects

 • Resources: This may include samples, supplies, or specialized equipment.
 An engineer within the company should be assigned as a primary point of contact for the team.
 Student travel to the company and/or having company personnel visit Iowa State should also be considered.
 It is important for the company to commit an individual or individuals who are knowledgeable about the project and have the time to serve as an industry mentor for the student group.

-• Deliverables: This includes items such as reports/analyses, prototypes, models, software, data, etc.
+• Outcomes: In addition to the project objectives, this may include items such as reports/analyses, prototypes, models, software, data, etc.

 The benefits to participating companies could include: